Michigan-State-University/cias-web/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-[//]: # (TODO replace the link below)
-Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/HTD-Health/cias-web/blob/master/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.
+Before opening a new issue, please take a moment to review our [**community guidelines**](https://github.com/Michigan-State-University/cias-web/blob/dev/CONTRIBUTING.md) to make the contribution process easy and effective for everyone involved.

 ## Reproduction steps
 Preconditions of application (if needed).